gdellis/linux-setup/REMOTE_EXECUTION_IMPLEMENTATION_SUMMARY.md

 ## Testing

 All implementation components have been tested and verified:
-- ✅ Template updates
+- ✅ Template updates with enhanced branch detection
-- ✅ Existing script updates
+- ✅ Existing script updates with enhanced branch detection
 - ✅ Bootstrap script functionality
 - ✅ Documentation updates
-- ✅ Test scripts
+- ✅ Test scripts for enhanced branch detection

 ## Next Steps